Louie Psihoyos: Racing Extinction

 Racing Extinction is a 2015 film by Psihoyos about the ongoing Anthropogenic mass extinction of species and the efforts by scientists, activists and journalists to document it.
 In the documentary the slaughter of sea life around the world is brought to the viewer's attention.
 Racing Extinction addresses two major causes of species extinction: climate change and the wildlife trade.
 Marine species are featured prominently for both, from tiny organisms whose shells are dissolving as a result of acidifying ocean water, to large whale sharks caught for their fins, meat and oil.
 Psihoyos, along with the help from activists, Tesla Motors, and Travis Threlkel, projected images depicting the endangerment of the planet onto buildings in New York City.
 The film was the winner of the 2016 Cinema for Peace International Green Film Award.

 The Game Changers

 The Game Changers is a 2018 documentary film about the benefits of plant-based diets for athletes.

 Mission: Joy

 Mission: Joy is a 2021 documentary that explores the special friendship between Archbishop Desmond Tutu and the Dalai Lama.
 Although they are opposites in many ways, their playful friendship shows us that our shared humanity is bigger than our differences.
 Their life stories remind us that joy is an inside job, that joy and pain are inseparable, and that deep connection is one of the secrets to joy.

 Joe Rogan

 Psihoyos appeared on the Powerful JRE podcast on November 18, 2019.

+You Are What You Eat: A Twin Experiment

+You Are What You Eat: A Twin Experiment is a 2024 American Vegan documentary series set for streaming on Netflix.
+It is based on an 8-week study conducted by Stanford University that put 22 sets of genetically identical twins on opposing diets: Omnivore and Vegan.
+The subjects were given their meals for the first four weeks, and had to prepare their own meals during the second 4 weeks.